 You will need to edit the config file in your NIS folder to do this.
 Here is some help:

 When you unzipped the stand alone you made a folder called package.
 Open that folder and double click on the folder nis and then open the file config.properties with a text editor.
 You will then need to find line 43 which says #nis.bootKey =.
 Now delete the “#” so it only says nis.bootKey =.
 Next delete #0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef and replace it with your delegate private key you just made, and again don’t keep the “#”.

 Next in line 44, #nis.bootName, remove the “#” and then erase “foobar” and instead write the name of your node.
 Any name is fine.
+Please make sure your node name is under 50 characters.
 Save your edits and close the text editor.

 Lastly, set nis.shouldAutoHarvestOnBoot to true.

 Please review this tutorial if you need more help.

 To test if you have done this correctly restart your stand alone NIS and NCC.
 If you have followed all steps correctly, you will see that your NIS is booting and synchronizing automatically, even if you didn’t log into your wallet yet.

 Note: This is a very light application that will run 24/7 on the same machine as your NIS to perform tests and monitor the network.